pjkohli/Manhattan-Distance/README.md

 # Manhattan-Distance
-To calcualte nearest events with manhatttan-Distance.
+To calcualte nearest events with manhatttan-Distance in C++.

 The program generates seed data.
 The events in range from -10 to 10 for X and Y axis are generated.